mackorone/mms/KNOWN_ISSUES.md

 # Known Issues

-This is a working list of things that aren't known to be broken/imperfect, but that I haven't had the time to fix (yet).
+This is a working list of things that aren known to be broken/imperfect, but that I haven't had the time to fix yet.
 If you're having difficulty using the simulator, and your issue isn't listed here, please let me know and I'll investigate/triage it.